 Lectures & Events Diary

-For the academic year 2013/2014 HADAS are running their course called "Finds in focus" .
-This course, which will concentrate specifically on post excavation analysis, will be tutored by Jacqui Pearce BA FSA MIfA and will take place on Wednesday evenings from 18.30 for two hours at Avenue House, 17 East End Road, Finchley, N3 3QE.
+For the academic year 2014/2015 HADAS are again running their post-excavation course.
+This course, which will concentrate specifically on reprocessing the wasters from an Early Mediaeval Kiln from Arkley, Herts. , will be tutored by Jacqui Pearce BA FSA MIfA and will take place on Wednesday evenings from 18.30 for two hours at Avenue House, 17 East End Road, Finchley, N3 3QE.
 There will be 22 sessions.
 The cost of the course will be covered by a donation to HADAS of £275.
-The course starts on Wednesday, 25th September 2013.
+The course starts on Wednesday, 24th September 2014.
 For more details

 Newsletter Archive Project